|Annual Report 1999-2000|

 248. The Development Planning Centre (DPC) was set up at the Institute of Economic Growth, Delhi to carry out research on Techniques of Development Planning in the changing economic environment.
 A major research work being done for Planning Commission is the Development of a macro economic model.

 249 The Scheme of Socio Economic Research (SER) has been in operation for nearly 47 years.
 The objective is to promote research for a better understanding of planning process.
 Grant-in-aid is provided to universities and research institutions for carrying out research studies.
 The programme has also sponsored Seminars, Workshops and Conferences to stimulate an informed debate on research themes/ topics relevant to development planning.

 250. A Group of Advisers headed by Secretary, Planning Commission has been constituted for the purpose of considering the research proposals on studies, seminars, institutional development and publication of research work.
 This Group met twice upto January, 2000.

-4.25 SOCIAL DEVELOPMENT AND WOMEN'S PROGRAMMES (SD & WP) DIVISION
+4.25 SOCIAL DEVELOPMENT AND WOMEN'S PROGRAMMES (SD and WP) DIVISION

 Women and Child Development

 251. The Women and Child Development Division deals with the empowerment of women and development of children.
 Details of the important activities undertaken by the Division during the year 1999-2000 in respect of women and child development are given below :